 In 2007, Merck agreed to pay more than $4 billion to settle 27,000 lawsuits over claims its pain medication Vioxx caused heart attacks and strokes.
 Merck withdrew the medication three years earlier.

-Here is a partial list of dangerous drugs that have been or are involved in lawsuits:
+Here is a partial list of drugs KBA or other law firms are investigating: